-Overview: if the Buccaneers plan to escape the on Sunday victorious, they're going to have to win the battle through the air.
+Overview: if the Buccaneers plan to escape the Georgia Dome on Sunday victorious, they're going to have to win the battle through the air.
 Good thing they've got a "soldier" to get that done.
 Kellen Winslow, Jr., our big offseason acquisition, has certainly made a huge splash in Greg Olson's vertical-based passing game, especially since big-armed Josh Freeman took over the offense.
-In a lost season of developing young talent, struggling players transitioning from situational roles to full-time starters, and underperforming veterans, Winslow has been the Northern Star, the one constistent and reliable option the can turn to.
+In a lost season of developing young talent, struggling players transitioning from situational roles to full-time starters, and underperforming veterans, Winslow has been the Northern Star, the one constistent and reliable option the Bucs can turn to.
 That's not to say there aren't issues with Winslow dropping uncontested passes or committing a boneheaded penalty, because certainly as we've seen, he's been as guilty of committing drive-stopping mental mistakes as much as anyone.
-That being said, he is the Buccaneer offensive weapon X...a big, fluid, playmaking in the body of a tight end.
+That being said, he is the Buccaneer offensive weapon X...a big, fluid, playmaking wide receiver in the body of a tight end.
 An impossible matchup one-on-one for any linebacker and a difficult matchup for safeties, he gives the Bucs a mismatch on the field at any given time.
 What's even more impressive about Winslow has been his ability to consistently get open in single coverage when splitting out and facing a nickel corner or a safety, rather than having to be brought in tight like your typical TE in order to get a matchup advantage against a linebacker.

 Let's take a look at some of his highlights:

 As we can see, the beauty of the shotgun, spread formation against man coverage with KW split out is that it not only creates a single-coverage mismatch for KW, but it puts the defender on KW so far away from other defenders that it makes it impossible for that defender to get help on KW without the help defender basically having to abandon his assignment to do it.